theno/fabsetup-theno-termdown/README.md

 Install or update termdown.

-With this [fabsetup](https://github.com/theno/fabsetup) addon you can install or update [termdown](https://github.com/trehn/termdown), a _"[c]ountdown timer and stopwatch in your terminal"_.
+With this [fabsetup](https://github.com/theno/fabsetup) addon you can run the task `theno.termdown ` which installs or updates [termdown](https://github.com/trehn/termdown), a _"[c]ountdown timer and stopwatch in your terminal"_.

-It installs termdown via `pip install --user termdown`.
+The task `theno.termdown` installs termdown via `pip install --user termdown`.
 Also, it installs a bash-wrapper script at `~/bin/termdown` which is convenient to time
 [pomodoro sessions](https://en.wikipedia.org/wiki/Pomodoro_Technique)